 Vents are located in different spots on a roof and allow air to escape from a home.

 Windows are strategically installed on a home to allow light inside and provide views outside.
 They are typically fitted with glass.
 Doors, either hinged or sliding, allow people to enter and exit a home.
 Here are a few features that relate to them.

 - An apron is a decorative trim beneath a window and against the siding.

 - A window grid is created by materials laid within the glass of a window to create the look of multiple panes.
 Grids can also be placed on the exterior of a window.
 Depending on how grids are installed, they can either be decorative or supportive in nature.

 - Headers are trim boards above doors/windows that are both decorative and built for supporting the weight above it.

-- Shutters are found on the left and right sides of windows.
-While they originally served as a functional piece to protect homes from storms, today they are more commonly used for decoration and often have no functionality.
+- Shutters are located on the left and right sides of windows.
+While they originally were a functional piece to protect homes from storms, today they are more commonly decorative and often have no functionality.

 - Trim comes in many forms such as vinyl, wood, and aluminum.
-It is used around windows and doors both on interiors and exteriors to help improve aesthetics.
+It borders windows and doors both on interiors and exteriors to help improve aesthetics.